keystone-enclave/keystone/README.md

 Keystone is a free and open framework for architecting and deploying TEEs on RISC-V hardware platforms.
 The project's goals are:

-* **Enable TEE on (almost) all RISC-V processors**: Keystone aims to support as many RISC-V processor cores by following RISC-V standard ISA and sub-ISAs.
+* **Enable TEE on (almost) all RISC-V processors**: Keystone aims to support as many RISC-V processor cores that follow RISC-V standard ISA and sub-ISAs as possible.
 This will help hardware designers and manufacturers to enable TEE with minimal efforts.

 * **Make TEE easy to customize depending on needs**: while providing effortless TEE enablement, Keystone also aims to allow various customization that depends on platform-specific features or non-standard sub-ISAs.
 We borrow the concept from software-defined network, where hardware platform provides *primitives* and the software leverages the primitives to implement specific functionalities or meet certain security requirements.